dlove24/lb_tools/docs/_howto/draw/index.md

 ## Further Reading

+- [**How to Use Units and Quantities in Equations and Calculations**](/howto/write/units.html).
+The style guide and How To for the correct use of SI units at Leeds Beckett.
 - [**The Metric System**](https://metricsystem.net).
 Covers the [fundamental units](https://metricsystem.net/si/base-units), [constants](https://metricsystem.net/si/defining-constants), [prefixes](https://metricsystem.net/prefixes/), and the most common [derived units](https://metricsystem.net/derived-units/special-names).
 There is also a useful [style guide](https://metricsystem.net/style-guide) which you should follow in all drawings.